 BI Norwegian Business School, one of the Wisconsin School of Business’ exchange partners, is pleased to offer multiple scholarships to students studying in Oslo with International Programs for the fall 2014 and spring 2015 semesters.
 These scholarships are meant to help cover housing costs and will be up to 15,000 Norwegian Kroner (or roughly $2,500 USD).

 All students who apply to study abroad at BI will be automatically considered for this award.
-The application deadline is February 28, 2014.
+The application deadline for spring 2015 is September 12, 2014.

 Julia and Jon Currie Scholarship for Study Abroad